 - Also, apply the rules of #8 and Behave Accordingly

-Treat our environment as you treat your own house, and support the Responsible Tourism and Travel Responsibly!
+Treat our environment as you treat your own house, and support the Responsible Tourism and be a Responsible Traveler!

 While on the road I have seen so many “ugly tourists’” behaviors that are unacceptable, just to get a unique (aka: stupid) selfie or an Instragrmmable picture.